 David: Have you used otter.ai before?

 Thomas: Otter.ai is good.
 Happy Scribe is good.
-There are a bunch of tools that are really good.
-Half of them are just reselling Amazon’s text-to-speech.
-So half of them are secretly powered by Alexa.
+There are a bunch of great tools.
+Half of them resell Amazon’s text-to-speech tool and are secretly powered by Alexa.

-Thomas: We’re almost out of time, but what’s one common myth about Scrivener that you’d like to debunk?
+Thomas: What’s one common myth about Scrivener that you’d like to debunk?

 Thomas: You just have to jump in and start pushing buttons.
 Find out what everything does.
-Just like a child exploring a new toy.
-Just play with it.
+Just like a child exploring a new toy, you have to play with it.

-David: I’ve got a little booklet that I can give to the listeners that will help them learn the basics of Scrivener in half an hour.
-It’s a PDF that will show you a lot of the same things that we spoke about today.
+David: I have a booklet for your listeners that will help them learn the basics of Scrivener in 30 minutes.
+You’ll learn how to use the features we spoke about today.
 It will help you break down some of the basics.

-I highly encourage you, if you’re going to use Scrivener, it’s important to invest in training.
-A little bit of training at the beginning of your career can save you hundreds of hours of frustration.
-This is true regardless of what tool you use.
+Thomas: If you’re going to use Scrivener, invest in training.
+A bit of training at the beginning of your career can save you hundreds of hours of frustration.

 CLR Peterson, author of Lucia’s Renaissance